Madhusudhan0125/Lemmings-Game/README.md

 ## Conclusion

-This Verilog design provides a core FSM implementation for the Lemmings game, where lemmings can walk, dig, fall, and splat based on their environment.
+This System Verilog design provides a core FSM implementation for the Lemmings game, where lemmings can walk, dig, fall, and splat based on their environment.
 With a modular structure and interface definition, this design is scalable and can be extended with more complex game mechanics.